dustinpfister/blog_posts/_posts/threejs-materials-transparent.md

 ### Version Numbers matter with three.js

-When I first wrote this post I was using version r127 of three.js, and the last time I cam around to doing a little editing I made sure the examples still work okay with r135.
-Code breaking changes might be made to three.js at some point in the future that might cause many of these examples to not work any more.
+When I first wrote this post I was using version r127 of threejs, and the last time I cam around to doing a little editing I made sure the examples still work okay with r146.
+Code breaking changes might be made to threejs at some point in the future that might cause many of these examples to not work any more.
 Always be mindful of what the version of three.js is that you are using, and this is also something to always keep in mind when working with javaScript libraries in general actually it is just that threejs moves pretty fast, and the public API keeps changing often.

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/nUybyQbaFtk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>